MVDHaeze/c2-logs-exploration/README.md

 ### Likely future to dos:

 - [ ] Directly fetch & update data from the c2 API ~~(wich provides also more granular information for each session)~~
-- [ ] Scrap directly splits time on the website based on session id for distance row (logs must be public)